 Your body temperature is a reflection of much energy (AKA Heat) your body produces.

 The more heat you produce = the higher your body temperature = higher metabolism.

-So people who have lower body temperatures burn less calories at rest.
+So people who have lower body temperatures burn fewer calories at rest.